-ISSF would like to thank INPESCA Company, both ship-owners and fishers that participated in the project and made all the efforts and suggestions to successfully test biodegradable FADs.
+ISSF would like to thank INPESCA company, both ship-owners and fishers that participated in the project and made all the efforts and suggestions to successfully test biodegradable FADs.
 Fishers played a crucial role with their feed-back on the performance of biodegradable FADs and ship-owners gave the permission to have access to their FADs 'echo-sounder data.
+Funding for this work was provided by the International Seafood Sustainability Foundation (ISSF).
+There are no contractual obligations between ISSF and the authors that might influence the study's results or the authors' professional opinions and conclusions.